mongodb/mongo-odbc-driver/README.md

 # MongoDB ODBC Driver

-An 64-bit unicode ODBC driver for connecting to Atlas Data Lake via the MongoSQL dialect.
+A 64-bit unicode ODBC driver for connecting to Atlas Data Federation using the MongoSQL dialect.

 If you're looking for an ODBC driver to use with the [MongoDB Connector for BI](https://docs.mongodb.com/bi-connector/current/),